 Savannah H. Finver is a doctoral student in Comparative Studies, with an emphasis in religious studies, at Ohio State University.
 Working primarily through discourse analysis, she examines how the category of religion is made manifest in and through U.S. legal discourse in the form of legislation and court documents, as well as how these legal documents and decisions are contested and expressed by organizations and practitioners.
 Relying on scholarship emerging out of fields/disciplines such as religious studies, political science, history, cultural studies, and legal studies, she aims to trace the context in which “religion” became a category in need of protection in the U.S., how this protection became encoded in U.S. law, and the ways in which it manifests (and the socio-political implications thereof) in various ways across different groups and subjects.

-Savannah works as both a Features Editor and Transcript Editor for The Religious Studies Project.
-She also occasionally conducts interviews and has a few appearances in the monthly Discourse! episodes.
+Savannah works as a Features Editor and interviewer for The Religious Studies Project.
+She has also appeared in a few of the monthly Discourse! episodes.
 You can learn more about Savannah and her work here.

 Join Savannah H. Finver and Dr. S. Jonathon O'Donnell as they talk demons, American politics, interdisciplinary methodologies, and the critical study of religion.